kyle95wm/cowfc_installer/README.md

 # TODO
 - Automate install for HTML5 Landed template

+# How to use
+## Phase 1
+Run the following commands:
+-	mkdir /var/www
+-	cd /var/www
+-	chmod +x cowfc.sh
+-	./cowfc.sh

+The script will update your system.
+It will then ask you to add the PHP 7.1 repository to APT.
+Press ENTER

+## Phase 2

+After reboot, run the following commands:
+-	cd /var/www
+-	./cowfc.sh

+The script will continue the install and reboot your server when done

+## Phase 3

+This last phase fixes a bug whe gpcm.db does not have proper file permissions.

+Let the server boot up, and wait a minute or so and issue:
+-	reboot

+This will reboot the server and set proper permissions
 # NOTES

 This script comes in 3 phases.
 Each phase involves a reboot